The Gimp 2.4

 The developers of the Gimp project released version 2.4 today.
 It seems to contain a lot of improvements, including a tool to extract foreground objects from their background (like Photoshop can already do for a very long time), full-screen editing of photo’s and improved selection tools.
 The looks of the application is also improved.
 All in all it seems like a very big improvement over the previous Gimp version and I think it is a little bit more capable in competing with Photoshop, especially since the program now also includes support for color management and color profiles, which was also a standard complaint when people suggested Gimp as a Photoshop alternative.
 While releasing the 2.4 version of the Gimp, the web developers of the project also updated the website giving it a new look.
 Also a big improvement over the previous look in my opinion!

 This entry was posted on Wednesday, October 24th, 2007 at 13:23 and is filed under Linux and OSS, Software.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.